-We described a method that uses a joint combination of vision- and language-based observations to learn accurate probabilistic models that define the structure and parameters of articulated objects.
-Our framework treats descriptions of a demonstrated motion as a complementary observation of the structure of kinematic linkages.
-We evaluate our framework on a series of RGB-D video-description pairs involving the manipulation of common household objects.
+We have described a method that uses a joint combination of vision- and language-based observations to learn accurate probabilistic models that define the structure and parameters of articulated objects.
+Our framework treats linguistic descriptions of a demonstrated motion as a complementary observation of the structure of kinematic linkages.
+We evaluate our framework on a series of RGB-D video-description pairs involving the manipulation of common household and office objects.
 The results demonstrate that exploiting language as a form of weak supervision improves the accuracy of the inferred model structure and parameters.
-Future work includes incorporating semantic segmentation to assign perceived labels to inferred clusters, using the description to mitigate noise in the visual recognition.
+While this evaluation considers videos paired with free-form descriptions, the method does not rely on any assumptions that preclude its application to robotic systems.
+Future work includes incorporating semantic segmentation as a means of assigning perceived labels to inferred clusters, using the description to mitigate noise in the visual recognition.
+Additionally, kinematic models provide a common representation that is suited to generalization across different object instances.
+We are extending our model to predict kinematic models of novel (i.e., unseen) articulated objects, using natural language as a means of knowledge transfer.